-The methodology of teaching English differs from person to person.
-A teacher in a classroom with 25-50 students, the sole speaker striking facts and theories at the students, is the traditional teaching method.
 Like any other topic, teaching language has undergone a lot of changes.
-It has shifted to role-plays, interactive games, short visuals, etc. from the traditional ways.
+It has shifted to role-plays, interactive games, short visuals, etc., from the traditional ways.
+Applicants must check out the popular method of teaching English shared for reference.

 In the history of teaching languages, there are many teaching approaches and techniques, with some being more well-known and successful than others.
 Language teaching methods are reliant on and affected by various hypotheses of language learning.
 The historical backdrop of language teaching advances in multiple ways.

-There are a lot of methods of English teaching, and we've listed a few that are very famous and active methods.
+There are a lot of methods of teaching English, and we've listed a few that are very famous and active.

 - Grammar-cum-Translation Method